Tanzania parvulus

 The Opathe Tanzania Jumping Spider (Tanzania parvulus) is a species of jumping spider in the genus Tanzania.
 Endemic to South Africa, the species lives in the mountains of KwaZulu-Natal and Limpopo.
-It is a very small spider, with a cephalothorax that measures between 0.7 and 0.9 mm long and a abdomen that is between0.6 and 1.1 mm long.
+It is a very small spider, with a cephalothorax that measures between 0.7 and 0.9 mm long and an abdomen that is between0.6 and 1.1 mm long.
 It is its small size that is the source of its specific name, which is a Latin word that can be translated 'very small'.
 The male is smaller than the female.
 Its abdomen is marked by a striped pattern of three brown stripes on a yellowish-orange background.
 It is otherwise generally light brown apart from its blackish eye field.
 It has distinctive copulatory organs.
 The male has a small embolus that loops out of the top of the oval palpal bulb and is accompanied by a small spider.
 The female has a large epigyne and spherical spermathecae at the end of its short seminal ducts.